By Paul Polman, CEO, Unilever

 Trust is the vital and indispensable foundation of any well-functioning society.
-It is the currency of human civilisation.
+It is the currency of human civilization.

-But two years since the SDGs was adopted, despite seeing remarkable progress in some areas and regions, the progress is not fast enough, sufficiently scaled or equitably distributed.
+But two years since the SDGs were adopted, despite seeing remarkable progress in some areas and regions, the progress is not fast enough, sufficiently scaled or equitably distributed.

 What better way to rebuild trust than with purpose?